 Scholarship | Eligibility: Professional Studies, Kinesiology, Current 3rd year

 The Dr. Jim MacLeod Scholarship in Kinesiology is awarded annually to a student entering their graduating year at Acadia in the Sport Injury Assessment and Management area within the Bachelor of Kinesiology program.
 The recipient will be chosen based on equal consideration of an individual who demonstrates energy and enthusiasm for learning, coupled with high academic achievement, effective communication skills and a genuine interest in the well being of those around them, inside and outside the academic setting.
-The recipient will be chosen by a selection committee, chaired by the Director of the School of Recreation Management and Kinesiology.
+The recipient will be chosen by a selection committee, chaired by the Director of the School of Kinesiology.

 This scholarship was established in September of 2006 to honor Dr. Jim MacLeod, Acadia Professor and Head Athletic Therapist, by his graduating students within the Sports Injury Assessment and Management area of the program.